joaoCrulhas/resource-permissions/README.md

 1. Go to the docker-compose.yaml file
 2. Run `docker compose up`

+In the docker image the seeders are not executed

 # Project structure

 The project structure is divided into the following folders: